dusktreader/typer-repyt/CONTRIBUTING.md

 Help with documentation is *always* welcome.

-The typer-attach project uses [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) for document generation.
+The typer-repyt project uses [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) for document generation.

 Documentation lives in the `docs` subdirectory.